dansmithphysics/greenland_attenuation_measurement/README.md

 Compares the measurement with the attenuation model used in NuRadioMC.

+### A09_fit_att_vs_temperature.py

+Rudimentary code to fit the power from subsurface layers to fit the model of attenuation vs. depth.
+This is a double check of the attenuation for depths < 1500 m, but was not included in the paper due to uncertainties on reflection coefficient of subsurface layers and other unknown uncertainties / systematics.

 ### analysis_funcs.py

 Collection of functions used in more than one analysis script.